MicrosoftDocs/power-automate-docs/articles/process-mining-sap-erp.md

 :::image type="content" source="media/process-mining-sap-erp/faq-mez.png" alt-text="<alt text>":::

-### Do I always need to identify a Data gateway in connection settings?
+### Do I always need to identify a data gateway in connection settings?

 As part of connection setting you must identify a data gateway to successfully connect through the SAP ERP connector.